dojo/docs/developer/design/bootstrap.rst

     if the browser environment is detected in dojo/main via the has! plugin.

   * dojo/_base/window, dojo/_base/event, dojo/_base/html, dojo/_base/NodeList, dojo/_base/query, dojo/_base/xhr,
     dojo/_base/fx - contains standard dojo base machinery included in browser environments as per the v1.x line.
 This are the modules listed in dojo/_base/browser

 The module dojo (which resolve to the module dojo/main) causes all of the module listed above to be loaded.
 Put another way, writing...

-{{{
+.. code-block :: javascript
   define(["dojo"], function(dojo) {
     // do something spectacular...
   });
-}}}

 ...causes the factory function given above to have access to the dojo base API.